arwes/arwes/README.md

 Currently, the development is at [`master`](https://github.com/arwes/arwes) branch with the packages `@arwes/[package]`.
 They are not a working version yet, and they have major breaking changes with the `arwes` package.
-The website will be worked on once the new version is released in the repository [arwes.dev repository](https://github.com/arwes/arwes.dev).
+The website will be worked on once the new version is released in the [arwes.dev repository](https://github.com/arwes/arwes.dev).
 See [Roadmap](./ROADMAP.md) for more details.